acmbpdc/openlib.cs/README.md

 # OpenLib.cs

 OpenLib.cs is a collaborative effort to make textbooks, solution manuals and other resources freely available for students who are currently pursuing the following courses (or their equivalents) at university.
-The syllabus is aligned with that of BITS Pilani.

 ## Course Navigation